 Most of the time, your insurer will calculate how much the repairs to restore your home to its prior condition should cost.
 After figuring it out, they will write you a check so you can pay a contractor or get materials for a DIY insurance claim repair.

 The first thing you need to find out is whether or not your policy allows you to do a DIY insurance claim repair by yourself.
 Generally, it is allowed, but there are conditions and caveats that you ought to know about before getting started.

 Your hands may be tied if, for example, you’re still making mortgage payments.
-The reason for this is that you may be required to hire a professional by your bank or lien holder.
+The reason for this is that your bank or lien holder may require you to hire a professional contractor.
 They want to protect their investment and make sure their loan’s value stays as high as possible.

 You can be very confident in your do-it-yourself skills, but that doesn’t mean you should automatically take on a DYI insurance claim repair job.
 Here are some reasons to reconsider:

 - You could be in over your head.
 Jumping into a project headfirst without the necessary expertise could make a problem worse.
 It will also almost certainly increase the cost of repairs.

 - You might lower your chances of future settlements.
 Any work you do will need to restore your property to its pre-loss condition.
 Your insurer isn’t likely to cover any damages if it is the result of substandard work.